 Then reduce the heat to 200°C / 390°F and bake for another 20 minutes.
 The bread is done,when it sounds hollow when you knock on it.
 Turn off the oven and leave the bread in it for another 15 minutes.

 It keeps quite long, but you can also freeze it.
-Should the bread go stale, cut a slice,spray it with water and then put in the toaster.
+Should the bread go stale, cut a slice, lightly spray it with water and then put in the toaster.

 This recipe also works relatively well in a pizza oven.
 I’ve also been relatively successful in baking this bread in a earthen pot under the coals of a camp fire.

 Worst case scenario, the outside is hard and the inside is gooey.
-Cut off the top, scoop out the inside, fill loaf with soup.
-Put gooey bit on a stick and roast like a marshmallow
+Cut off the top, scoop out the inside, fill loaf with thick soup, like potato or pumpkin.
+Put gooey bit on a stick and roast like a marshmallow.